 At the Gordon River entrance at the north end is the Pacheedaht Reserve Campground with its own section of beach plus you can run upriver to a protected marina if you have a water vessel.
 The estuary of the river is a great place to view wildlife and l can almost guarantee you will see elk, there are so many in the area, we have seen elk every time we are here, last time, my wife and l saw a huge herd that took twenty minutes to cross the road in front of us.

 The Estuary of the San Juan River is at the other end of the beach just at the edge of Port Renfrew.
-This is a great estuary to bird watch, there are so many different types of birds here, its pretty awesome.
-At the San Juan River Mouth is another campground, there are some real nice sites here as well.
+This is a great estuary to bird watch, there are so many different types of birds here, it’s pretty awesome.
+At the San Juan River Mouth is another campground, there are some really nice sites here as well.

 The beach is littered with a large amount of wind and wave-tossed wood, some of the logs here are quite large and far up the beach, this gives you an idea just how stormy it can get in the winter months.

 At the north end of the bay is the Pacheedaht reserve and its campgrounds on the shores of the beach, a little way back up the road is where you must go to register when you head out on the west coast trail.